MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-use-wizard.md

    [Learn more about roles and permissions](mdb-roles-permissions.md).

 2. **Set up email notifications**.
 In this step, you can set up email notifications for your security team.
-Then, when an alert is generated or a new vulnerability is discovered, your security team won't about it even if they're away from their desk.
+Then, when an alert is generated or a new vulnerability is discovered, your security team won't miss it even if they're away from their desk.
 [Learn more about email notifications](mdb-email-notifications.md).

 3. **Onboard and configure Windows devices**.
 In this step, you can onboard your company's Windows devices to Defender for Business quickly.
 Onboarding devices right away helps to protect those devices from day one.